Termites are common in California and can stay hidden for a long time. You may not notice a problem until wood damage or structural damage appears.

 Annual Termite Inspection for Most Homes

-This schedule is a good fit for older homes and homes with many wooden structures, such as decks, fences, or wood trim.
+This schedule is a good fit for older homes and homes with many wood structures, such as decks, fences, or wood trim.

-Some high-risk areas need more checks.
-If termites are common near you, book a termite inspection every six months.
-These frequent inspections can catch new colonies early and reduce the chance of significant damage.
+Some high-risk areas need more frequent inspections.
+If termites are common near you, schedule a termite inspection every six months based on professional guidance.

 Extra Checks for Real Estate

-Real estate timelines move fast.
+Real estate timelines move quickly.
 Book a termite inspection early if you are buying or selling.
-Many people pair a home inspection with a pest inspection during this stage.
-It can help avoid delays and surprises.
+Many people pair it with a home inspection and pest inspection during this stage.
+Scheduling both inspections early helps avoid delays and surprises.

 Some homes need more than the basic schedule.